-Whether you’re ready to look for graduate vacancies in logistics, supply chain or transport planning or you’ve just arrived at the idea of a career in this area, you need to find out more about the graduate employers in the sector.
-Armed with knowledge on a range of employers, you can choose where you apply based on which ones you most like the sound of.
+Whether you’re ready to look for logistics, supply chain and transport planning graduate vacancies or you’ve just arrived at the idea of a career in this area, you need to find out more about the graduate employers in the sector.
+Armed with knowledge on a range of employers, you’ll be able to make a well-informed decision when it comes to choosing the employers to apply to.
 It will also help you to tailor your application to each specific employer.

-Don’t forget to look at our employer hubs too – a really good starting point for your employer research.
-Some hubs also feature employer-specific advice written by TARGETjobs, designed to help you get hired.
+Don’t forget to look at our employer hubs too, as they’re a strong starting point for your employer research.
+Some hubs also feature employer-specific advice written by TARGETjobs, designed to help you to get hired.

 Employers in the logistics sector

 British Airways is the second largest airline in the UK.
 It offers a two-year logistics graduate programme, including a series of rotations.
-At the end of the programme, graduates can choose between the commercial and operational sides of the business.
+Graduates can choose to work in either the commercial or operational side of the business.

 DCC is a company that specialises in providing sales, marketing and business support services to companies on an international scale.
-They offer a logistics graduate programme for candidates with a 2.1 undergraduate degree or a 2.2 undergraduate degree along with a merit in a masters degree.
+It offers a two-year rotational logistics graduate programme for candidates with a 2.1 undergraduate degree (or equivalent) in any discipline.

 Morrisons is a UK supermarket chain.
 It runs a two-year logistics and supply chain graduate scheme in which graduates progress to the position of shift manager.
 A 2.2 undergraduate degree – in any degree subject – is required.

 Employers offering graduate supply chain opportunities

 DHL is part of international postal and logistics group Deutsche Post DHL.
-It runs six different supply chain programmes for graduates, including one in finance and a future leaders programme – aimed at developing management skills.
+It runs five different supply chain programmes for graduates, including one in finance and a future leaders programme – aimed at developing management skills.

 Associated British Foods is a group of food and ingredient companies.
-It has an 18-month supply chain graduate scheme that includes three placements in areas such as food safety, production planning and manufacturing.
+It runs an 18-month supply chain graduate scheme, in which graduates work for one of its eight businesses.

 EDF Energy is an energy producer and supplier that runs a two-year supply chain graduate programme.
 Applicants need at least a 2.1 undergraduate degree or a 2.2 postgraduate degree in a subject related to business or economics.
 Graduates will work towards gaining a chartership with the Chartered Institute of Procurement and Supply (CIPS).

-GSK is a pharmaceutical company that runs a three-year Future Leaders graduate programme.
-You'll work in three different areas, in pharmaceutical or consumer healthcare supply.
+GSK is a pharmaceutical company that runs a three-year Future Leaders graduate programme in three different areas – business operations, research and development and manufacturing and supply.

-Lidl, the supermarket chain, runs a two-year retail graduate management programme in which graduates experience work in three areas of the company: sales, logistics and supply chain.
+Lidl, the supermarket chain, runs a two-year retail graduate management programme.
+During the first year, graduates experience work in three areas of the company: sales, logistics and supply chain.
 They then specialise in the second year.
 A 2.2 degree in any discipline is required.

-Nestlé, the global food and beverage company, runs a two-year supply chain graduate programme which includes three placements.
+Nestlé the global food and beverage company, runs a two-year supply chain graduate programme with rotations in different parts of the business.

 Unilever is the massive consumer goods company behind brands such as Persil, Dove, Magnum and Flora.
-Its three-year graduate leadership programme has a supply chain management stream that includes several placements.
+Its three-year graduate leadership programme has a supply chain and engineering stream.

 Graduate transport planning employers

 AECOM is a global construction firm.
-It offers a transport planning graduate programme that is open to graduates with a degree in civil engineering, maths, economics, geography or transport planning.
+It offers a transportation engineering and planning graduate programme that is open to graduates with at least a 2.2 degree in a related discipline.